How to prepare for lower interest rates

 When could interest rates go down?

-While the Reserve Bank is being understandably cautious in not ruling any future rate moves in or out, there's been no shortage of forecasts from economists and other experts.
+While the Reserve Bank is being understandably cautious on the future direction and timing of any change to the cash rate, there's been no shortage of forecasting and speculation from others.

 The outlook from Australia's four largest banks is similar.
-ANZ (late 2024), the Commonwealth Bank (September), NAB (December) and Westpac (September) are all currently forecasting that the Reserve Bank will make its first move to lower rates at some point in the second half of the year.
+ANZ (February 2025), the Commonwealth Bank (December 2024), NAB (February 2025) and Westpac (February 2025) are all currently forecasting that the Reserve Bank will make its first move to lower rates at some point in the next six months.

 What can mortgage holders do to prepare for lower rates?

-Given the levels of mortgage stress many homeowners are experiencing at the moment, this won't be an option for everyone, but for those who can afford it, it can be one way to pay off the loan faster and reduce the total interest paid.
+Given the current levels of mortgage stress many are experiencing, this won't be an option for everyone, but for those who can afford it, it can be a way to pay off the loan faster and reduce the interest paid.

 How can savers prepare for lower rates?

-While Australians with a mortgage will be cheering on the prospect of lower repayments in the future, savers are unlikely to be thrilled by the prospect of diminished returns on their savings.
-So is it worth considering locking away money in an account like a term deposit?
+Australians with a mortgage may be cheering on the prospect of lower repayments in the future, but savers are unlikely to be thrilled about the prospect of diminished returns on their savings.
+So, given that, is it worth considering locking away money in an account like a term deposit?

 Wastell says that this makes it all the more important for savers to get the highest rate they can with an account that suits their needs.